Rural development and agriculture in Togo

 Title: Rural development including agriculture in Togo

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Actors in three selected agricultural value chains (coffee, cashew nuts, and pineapple) and the wood energy value chain perform better in economic and technical terms and are more self-sufficient.
+Actors in selected agricultural value chains (coffee and cocoa, pineapples as well as vegetables and spices) have more economic resources and greater technical capacity, and are more self-sufficient.

 The project, which is co-financed by the EU, is working with the Ministries of Agriculture and Industry, with cooperatives and producer associations as well as with processors and retailers on an improvement model for the individual value chains.
 The approaches aim to reduce transaction and production costs, increase processing output and improve value chain integration through organisations of small farmers and small to medium-sized processing enterprises.
 This will offer small farmers in particular an opportunity to generate sufficient income and to create and safeguard jobs in processing in the long term.
 The project combines production for the domestic and international market with reliable self-sufficiency for small farmers.
 Together with financial services providers, the project is developing loans that are adapted to the circumstances of small-scale farming.
 By advising the Togolese Government on the creation of favourable framework conditions, the project supports both investments in the country and exports for sustainable economic growth.